LogtalkDotOrg/logtalk-for-vscode/README.md

     "logtalk.executable.path": ""
     "logtalk.executable.arguments": [ ]

 Absolute path to the Logtalk executable or integration script and its arguments.
+The `logtalk.executable.arguments` setting supports two formats:

+1. A simple array of arguments that applies to all backends (legacy array format for backwards compatibility).
+2. An object where keys are backend identifiers and values are arrays of backend-specific arguments.

 On POSIX systems (e.g., macOS or Linux), the `logtalk` executable can be created by running the `logtalk_backend_select` script.
 In alternative, set the integration script you want to use.

-For example, assuming a POSIX system, using SWI-Prolog as the backend, with the integration scripts installed at `/usr/local/bin`:
+**Example using the legacy array format** (assuming a POSIX system, using SWI-Prolog as the backend, with the integration scripts installed at `/usr/local/bin`):

     "logtalk.executable.path": "/usr/local/bin/swilgt"
     "logtalk.executable.arguments": [ "-q" ]

+**Example using the dictionary format for multiple backends** (assuming a POSIX system with integration scripts installed at `/usr/local/bin`):

+    "logtalk.executable.path": ""
+    "logtalk.executable.arguments": {
+        "swi": [ "-q" ],
+        "gnu": [ "--quiet" ],
+        "sicstus": [ "--nologo" ]
+    }

 On Windows systems, use the absolute path to the PowerShell 7 executable and set the arguments to load the Logtalk integration script.
 For example (assuming the default Logtalk installation) and using SWI-Prolog as the backend:

     "logtalk.executable.path": "C:/Program Files/PowerShell/7/pwsh.exe"
     "logtalk.executable.arguments": [ "-file", "C:/Windows/swilgt.ps1" ]

+**Example using the dictionary format on Windows for multiple backends**:

+    "logtalk.executable.path": "C:/Program Files/PowerShell/7/pwsh.exe"
+    "logtalk.executable.arguments": {
+        "swi": [ "-file", "C:/Windows/swilgt.ps1", "-q" ],
+        "gnu": [ "-file", "C:/Windows/gplgt.ps1", "--quiet" ],
+        "sicstus": [ "-file", "C:/Windows/sicstuslgt.ps1", "--nologo" ]
+    }

 #### Logtalk project testers